Gidle

 Gidle is a village in Radomsko County, Łódź Voivodeship, in south-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Gidle.
-It lies approximately 13 km south of Radomsko and 93 km south of the regional capital Łódź.
 In 2007 the village had a population of 1,540.

 The previous names of the village included Gidzielice and Gidżle.

 Gidle is the site of a Dominican monastery with a chapel of the miraculous figure of Mary, mother of Jesus.
 The sanctuary is a destination of religious pilgrimages from all over Poland.